Open Data Hub logo

 Standard Data Science

-Use the Standard Data Science notebook image for models that do not require TensorFlow or PyTorch.
+Use the Standard Data Science workbench image for models that do not require TensorFlow or PyTorch.
 This image contains commonly-used libraries to assist you in developing your machine learning models.

 TensorFlow